Zhen-Tan-dmml/Zhen-Tan-dmml.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
 👨🏻‍💻 I'm a 4th year Ph.D. student at the [Arizona State University](https://www.asu.edu/) in Computer Science under the supervision of [Prof. Huan Liu](https://www.public.asu.edu/~huanliu/).
 Previously, I received my master's and bachelor's degrees from [Carnegie Mellon University (CMU)](https://www.cmu.edu/) and [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/), respectively.

-🔬 My research interests are generally in data mining, machine learning, and large foundation models.
+🔬 My research interests are generally in data mining, machine learning, and foundation models or agents.
 Specifically, my research focuses lie in pragmatic AI systems that are **trustworthy and efficient**.
 Meanwhile, I am deeply committed to creating AI algorithms that are guided by domain-specific knowledge, with the goal of driving significant advancements in fields like healthcare, social science, and education.

 📚 I am currently a research intern at [Google Cloud AI](https://research.google/teams/cloud-ai/) in Sunnyvale!
 I am also holding a visiting reseacher position at [Harvard Medical School](https://hms.harvard.edu/).